 Warrants & Subpoenas: What They Mean

-You may have attended a court case, have been involved in a court case or may be a fan of police shows.
+You may have attended a court case, have been involved in a court case or maybe a fan of police shows.
 In the process of the hearing, you heard terms like subpoena and warrant.
 These two terms are similar because they are issued by a court and the Lawyer Service of Central Texas can help you determine what kind of legal advice to give in case of such a situation.
 However, they both present different meanings.

 What Do ‘Subpoena’ and ‘Warrant’ Mean?

-A subpoena is ordered by a court whereby material witness or an eyewitness is expected to show up in a court or an attorney’s office at a specific time and date.
+A subpoena is ordered by a court whereby a material witness or an eyewitness is expected to show up in a court or an attorney’s office at a specific time and date.
 These witnesses then testify and offer sworn testimonies about what they know, heard, or saw.
 On the other hand, a warrant is a court order that permits law enforcers to seize and search the property of individuals suspected to be criminals.
 In most states, a warrant protects accused persons.

 Application of Subpoena and Warrant

 A subpoena is applicable in criminal and civil cases.
-For civil cases, focus is put on gathering information at the discovery phase of a case and an attorney can issue it.
+For civil cases, the focus is put on gathering information at the discovery phase of a case and an attorney can issue it.
 Usually, a judge issues a subpoena in a civil case to persons who are not parties of the case.
-Whereas, criminal cases demand an issuance of pre-trial information and the appearance of a witness during trial.
+Whereas, criminal cases demand the issuance of pre-trial information and the appearance of a witness during a trial.
 It should be hand delivered by a process server, sheriff, or anyone over 18 years.

 A warrant is issued by a judge only if the request meets the probable cause standard.
-The probable cause necessitates evidence and not any type of suspicion.
+The probable cause of necessitates evidence and not any type of suspicion.
 Law enforcers are required to deliver personally a seizure or a search warrant as they execute it.
 If an arrest is to be done, an arrest warrant should be issued before or after the arrest.